Wednesdaysama/evolutionary_adaptation/ALE_workflow_notebook.md

 After completing this run, several things need to be done manually:

+1. Downloading the  ./concatenated_alignment_NoSupport.treefile to .\Exp_EvolutionaryAdaptation\cluster_results\<order>.
+Naming it as **iqtree.txt**.
+And generating an unrooted tree figure by running [LY_generate_trees.py](https://github.com/Wednesdaysama/evolutionary_adaptation/blob/main/LY_generate_trees.py) on a local computer.

-1. Uploading the ./concatenated_alignment.treefile to [ITOL](https://itol.embl.de/upload.cgi) to make rerooted phylogenetic trees.
+2. Uploading the generated UnrootedTree_WithNames.txt file to [ITOL](https://itol.embl.de/upload.cgi) to make rerooted phylogenetic trees.

    GTDB phylogenetic tree should be taken into account.